On the bias, risk and consistency of sample means in multi-armed bandits: Risk bounds for arms with exponential tails

 The proof of Theorem~\ref{thm::bounds_in_fully_adap} in Appendix~\ref{subSec::Proof_of_second_them} relies on the following deviation inequality for the normalized Bregman divergence loss, along with the Donsker-Varadhan variational representation of the KL divergence.

 \begin{lemma} Consider an adaptive sampling algorithm and stopping rule.
 For a fixed $k \in [\K]$ and a random time $\tau$, assume $N_k(\tau) \geq b$ almost surely.
 Then, for any $\delta \geq 1$,

 \end{lemma} The proof of the lemma is deferred to Appendix~\ref{subSec::proof_of_adaptive_ineq}.
 Similar inequalities have been developed in the context of always valid confidence sequences or finite-LIL bounds.
 Except in the sub-Gaussian case, the existing inequalities cannot be directly converted into bounds on the Bregman divergence.
-In a recent preprint, \citet{kaufmann2018mixture} derived concentration inequalities for the additive KL loss across several arms.
-However, their bounds contain complicated terms without closed-form expressions making it difficult to develop bounds for the risk.
+Recently, \cite{garivier2013informational} provided concentration inequalities for the KL loss, and \cite{kaufmann2018mixture} derived similar inequalities for the additive KL loss across several arms.
+However, their bounds depend on $\delta$ in a complicated way, making it difficult to develop bounds for the risk.
+In contrast, the bound in \eqref{eq::adaptive_deviation_ineq} is linear in $\delta$.

 Next, for any $r >0$, define the $r$-th order iterated logarithmically discounted effective sample size of an adaptively chosen arm as